The Cronulla Beach Walk Guide

 Wanda Beach

-Backed by the popular Don Lucas Reserve with playground and fitness stations, the walk officially begins here, and if you are driving, this is a great place to park.
+Backed by Don Lucas Reserve with playground and fitness stations, the walk officially begins here, and if you are driving, this is a great place to park.
 As long as you arrive early, especially in summer, although there are loads of spaces here, they fill quickly on warm days.

 Four surf life-saving clubs patrol this 5.5km stretch of sand.
 Well known for rips, if you decide to take a swim while on your walk make sure you stick to the flagged areas.